AlexNikolaidis/EclassTelegramBot/README.md

 # Get new announcements from eclass as a message via a telegram bot.

-It is designed to run on a Raspberry Pi Zero 2 W
+Designed to run on a Raspberry Pi Zero 2 W

 Scheduled to run every 6 minutes (through crontab)

-Added cronitor.io job so it can be monitored more easily
+Cronitor.io integration so it can be monitored more easily

 Connects to eclass (University of Thessaly), gets new announcements and sends them via a telegram bot to you.